Skip to main content

 Recommended Videos

-This land of multimillion-dollar homes does not encourage a budget trip, but if you’ve got the funds, Jackson Hole provides some amazing lodging to experience Western beauty outside and cushy range comfort on the inside.
-(Even flights into town offer splendor: the Jackson Hole Airport is the only commercial airport in the United States set inside a national park.)
+This land of multimillion-dollar homes doesn’t encourage a budget trip, but if you’ve got the funds, Jackson Hole provides some amazing lodging to experience Western beauty outside and cushy range comfort on the inside.
+(Even flights into town offer splendor: The Jackson Hole Airport is the only commercial airport in the U.S. set inside a national park.)

-The Cloudveil Hotel Lobby, which features sprawling couches, reclaimed wood ceilings, and granite shelving all surrounding a massive fieldstone fireplace, topped with a typical Western cow skull.
+The Cloudveil lobby with sprawling couches, reclaimed wood ceilings, and granite shelving all surrounding a massive fieldstone fireplace, topped with a typical Western cow skull

-Debuting last year, The Cloudveil Hotel offers a convenient location — the only hotel in Jackson’s historic town square, situated amidst Jackson Hole’s arts and business community.
+The Cloudveil offers a convenient location — the only hotel in Jackson’s historic town square, situated amid Jackson Hole’s arts and business community.

 Inside rooms, saddlebags are set on headboards, horseshoe-shaped handles decorate drawers, local/regional artists provide nature-inspired art adorning walls.
 Relax on L-shaped couches that cozy up to fireplaces and enjoy granite-lined bathrooms that wink to the Tetons outside.